 Platelets are a component of plasma and are blood cells that produce clots as a way of protection if there is injury to a blood vessel.
 In addition to forming clots, platelets play a central role in the immune response and the inflammatory cascade.
 Inflammation is the body's mechanism to initiate healing and platelets help modulate this response.
 They also increase the production of growth factors at the site of injury which aids in tissue repair and healing making PRP an excellent treatment modality for chronic pain.

 In recent years, the use of PRP has increased significantly in outpatient settings for treating various conditions including musculoskeletal conditions.
 Here are a few of the more common conditions that are treated using PRP:

-While PRP therapy is a safe treatment for a multitude of chronic conditions, there are specific precautions that patients should follow before receiving an injection.
-This includes, but is not limited to the following:
+While PRP therapy is a safe treatment for many chronic conditions, there are specific precautions that patients should follow before receiving an injection.
+This includes but is not limited to the following:

-Although PRP is generally safe and well tolerated there are additional risks and contraindications to treatment.
-It is important to discuss your medical history along with your current complaints with a trained medical provider to determine if you are a good candidate for treatment and if there are any additional risks with receiving this treatment.
+Although PRP is generally safe and well-tolerated, there are additional risks and contraindications to treatment.
+It is important to discuss your medical history and your current complaints with a trained medical provider to determine if you are a good candidate for treatment and if there are any additional risks with receiving this treatment.

-If you are looking for PRP injection therapy in Vancouver WA, get in touch with us today to see how we can help.
+If you are looking for PRP injection therapy in Portland, OR, get in touch with us today to see how we can help.
 We offer a free 15-minute consultation to discuss in more detail PRP and to determine if this treatment is appropriate for you.
-It is also important to remember, if you choose to pursue PRP joint injections, at Sirona Integrative Health we offer ultrasound guided injections.
-Allowing us to better visualize where we are injecting and guarantee that we are reaching the target joints, tendons and ligaments for optimal results and healing.
+It is also important to remember, if you choose to pursue PRP joint injections, at Sirona Integrative Health, we offer ultrasound-guided injections.
+Allowing us to visualize better where we are injecting and guarantee that we are reaching the target joints, tendons, and ligaments for optimal results and healing.